csi-net/OmniClass/README.md

 Given a GUID for an object, returns that object's properties and a list of GUIDs representing its child objects.
 Setting version to a valid Version GUID will get the object's status as of that version, rather than the newest version which is the default.

 ### Feedback and Support
-Please post all service feedback or requests for technical support to the [issues section](https://github.com/csi-net/OmniClassBeta/issues) and apply an appropriate label (*bug* for service breaking issues, *enhancement* for feature requests or improvement suggestions, or *help wanted* for questions and support).
+Please post all service feedback or requests for technical support to the [issues section](https://github.com/csi-net/OmniClassBeta/issues) and apply an appropriate label (*bug* for service breaking issues, *enhancement* for feature requests or suggestions, or *help wanted* for questions and support).

-A GitHub user account is required to submit or comment on issues.
+**A GitHub user account is required to submit or comment on issues**.
 This only requires an email address and allows for public discussion of issues by CSI staff and fellow beta testers.
 As issues are created, we encourage testers to read and comment on issues if they feel they can contribute.